 AFRI 1110.
 Voices Beneath the Veil.

 AFRI 1120.
-African American Folk Traditions and Cultural Expression.
+The Folk: African American Folk Traditions and Cultural Expressions.

 AFRI 1140.
 Women, the State and Violence.

 Examines the role of black women in 20th-century political movements, including with the turn-of-the-century antilynching campaigns, the southern civil rights movement, the black liberation movement, and contemporary educational activism for human rights.
 Central concerns include history of American radicalism and analyses of antiracist experiences, and the politics stemming from African American women's leadership.Prerequisites: AF 150 and/or AF 125.

 This course is an exploration of the notion of a “Black hero.”
 African American history and culture is replete with individuals who are all share the label of “hero.”
 However, what exactly makes a hero?
 And more importantly what kind of political and cultural work is being serviced by invocations of the term?
 How is it that Barack Obama., Michael Jordan, and the Black Panther – a politician, an athlete, and a fictional character – can all share this same title?
 Through discussions and readings, students will examine a range of examples of “Black heroes” and offer critical reflections on their relationships to specific kinds of politics as well as vectors of class, gender, and sexuality.

 An introduction to the field of Afro-Caribbean philosophy.
 The first half focuses on the history of the field, identifying its African background and surveying some of its major schools, such as the Afro-Christians, the poeticists, the historicists, and existentialists.
 The second half consists of a more intensive comparative focus on the ontologies and epistemologies of two of these schools.